kyma-project/kyma/docs/application-connector/docs/09-03-event-service.md

 curl https://gateway.{CLUSTER_DOMAIN}/{APP_NAME}/v1/events/subscribed -k --cert {APP_CERT} --key {APP_CERTS_KEY}
 ```

-To get all events locally, provide the NodePort of the `application-connector-ingress-nginx-ingress-controller`.
+To get all events locally, provide the NodePort of `application-connector-ingress-nginx-ingress-controller`.

 To get the NodePort, run this command: